 - Once this is done you'll want to fold the dough in half and then half again.
 Make sure it fits in the top of the attachment.
 Then run it through the Pasta Sheet Roller again.

-- Once you have spaghetti cut, you'll want to lay flat on a floured counter or on a drying rack for 5-10 minutes before cooking.
+- Once you have the spaghetti cut, toss in additional flour and lay flat on a floured counter or on a drying rack for 10 minutes before cooking.

 Cook the Spaghetti: